Sahiljosan/Internship_project_Bike_Share_Prediction/README.md

 ## Project Architecture

 ## Tools used
-Python programming language and frameworks such as Numpy, Pandas, Scikit-learn, VS Code, git and streamlit are used to build the whole model
+Python programming language and frameworks such as Numpy, Pandas, Scikit-learn, VS Code, git and streamlit are used to build the whole model <br><br>
 ![](https://i.imgur.com/EutJMW9.jpg)
 - VS Code is used as IDE.
 • For visualization of the plots, Matplotlib, Seaborn and Plotly are used.